-Traveling within the city has become quite convenient in the recent years.
-Tourists can easily get connected to places with the comfortable air-conditions metro trains, buses and even the dial-a-cab service is turned out to be popular (especially Ola and Uber).
+Traveling within the city has become quite convenient in recent years.
+Tourists can easily get connected to places with comfortable air-conditioned metro trains, buses and even the dial-a-cab service has turned out to be popular (especially Ola and Uber).

-For short distances, one can get the regular auto-rickshaws and taxis.
-However, knowing the art of haggling is important as the rickshaw wallas put up an unreasonable price at first and if you don’t have much knowledge of the correct fare, there could be a chance of being looted.
-For sightseeing, the city bus service is a great option.
+For short distances, one can get regular auto-rickshaws and taxis.
+However, knowing the art of haggling is important as the rickshaw drivers put up an unreasonable price at first and if you don’t have much knowledge of the correct fare, there could be a chance of being looted.
+For sightseeing, a city bus service is a great option.

 Delhi – Things to Do

-Moving I the southeastern direction of the city is the mighty Humayun’s Tomb, one of the many World Heritage Sites in the city.
-The tomb was constructed in the year 1570 for emperor Humayun and is the first garden tomb in the country.
+Moving in the southeastern direction of the city is the mighty Humayun’s Tomb, one of the many World Heritage Sites in the city.
+The tomb was constructed in the year 1570 for emperor Humayun and is the first garden-tomb in the country.
 The surrounding gardens are well-manicured and huge hulking trees are lined up around the great mausoleum.